brodybits/cordova-plugin-dialogs/README.md

 ---
-title: Dialogs
+title: Dialogs with popups for Windows
-description: Use native dialog UI elements
+description: Use native dialog UI elements (with popups for Windows)
 ---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one